 Valarie from Jump Into a Book and I are starting series of book lists to highlight our favorite multicultural children’s books.
 We plan to turn this into an eBook which we will give away next January for Multicultural Children’s Book Day and sell the rest of the year to raise money for our non-profit so that we can donate more books to kids.

 I’m kicking off my lists with my favorite multicultural board books for babies and toddlers.
 I’ve always loved board books; they are full body entertainment for babies who might explore them with their teeth and virtually indestructible for toddlers!
-But it was surprisingly hard to find board books with diversity and inclusive themes.
+But it was surprisingly hard to find board books with diversity and inclusive themes to help develop empathy skills.
 I hope you like my first list!